haimbilia/BuyHub/readme.txt

-    => 055441 - delete order from admin option should comes exactly after 2 days => 055444 - On order status update email tracking url not coming => 054761 - despite having sku non mandatory it's not adding inventory from seller end
+    => 055441 - delete order from admin option should comes exactly after 2 days => 055444 - On order status update email tracking url not coming => 054761 - despite having sku non mandatory it's not adding inventory from seller end => 055995 - When user close the browser at payment screen same order is assigned

 Enhancements :
    => Make provision to made seller